OHNLP/FamilyHistoryNLP/README.md

 ## III.
 Installation and Update Instructions:
 1. Download FamilyHistoryNLP.zip from the [Github Release](https://github.com/OHNLP/FamilyHistoryNLP/releases/latest)
 2. The zip file will contain three folders, `configs/`, `modules/` and `resources/`.
 Copy the contents to their respective folders in your OHNLP Tookit installation
-3. Go to `configs/example_fh_reln_nlp_filesystem_to_csv.json` and make a copy.
+3. Go to `configs/example_fh_nlp_filesystem_to_filesystem.json` and make a copy.
 Do not modify this example json directly as changes will be overwritten on updates.
 If desired, debugging pipelines populating sentence segmentation and entity extraction are also provided and should be similarly modified, under `configs/example_debug_fh_{entity|segments}_nlp_filesystem_to_csv.json`
 4. Pick one of the following:
-	-	If files in/files out is suitable for your use case, change lines 8 and 28 to the appropriate input/output directories.
+	-	If files in/files out is suitable for your use case, change lines 9, 42, 62, 81, and 100 to the appropriate input/output directories.
-	-	If you wish to change input/output formats, replace lines 5-12 and 23-44 with the correct backbone input and output function respectively.
+	-	If you wish to change input/output formats, replace the CSVLoad instances with the correct backbone input and output function respectively.
 Supported formats include SQL, BigQuery, HCatalog, and JSON.
 Please refer to OHNLP Backbone Documentation

-5. If you desire FHIR based output, similarly modify a copy of `configs/example_fh_reln_nlp_filesystem_to_fhir.json`.
-Note that in order to have SNOMEDCT condition codes as is the standard, a separate mapping file is required due to SNOMEDCT licensing restrictions.
+**NB:** Note that in order to have SNOMEDCT condition codes as is the standard, a separate mapping file is required due to SNOMEDCT licensing restrictions.

 ## IV.
 Execution Instructions: